SeanOhAileasa/SeanOhAileasa/README.md

 There are two main encryption methods:

-- Server-Side Encryption:This form of encryption is automatic and manages both encrypted data and the encryption key.
+- Server-Side Encryption: This form of encryption is automatic and manages both encrypted data and the encryption key.
 In a cloud context, a Cloud Service Provider (CSP) will encrypt and decrypt this data both at rest and in transit.
 In the context of Cloud computing, CSPs will encrypt all data being stored in their datacenter, which is then decrypted when accessed by someone with the correct permissions.

-- Client-Side Encryption:This form of encryption allows client devices to manage the encryption key instead, which speeds up file transmission speeds between servers and clients as the data no longer has to be decrypted before it is sent.
+- Client-Side Encryption: This form of encryption allows client devices to manage the encryption key instead, which speeds up file transmission speeds between servers and clients as the data no longer has to be decrypted before it is sent.
 With Client-side encryption, efficient key management processes are necessary to maintain availability of encrypted data.
 This can be done via a third-party Key Escrow service, which will manage keys on your behalf.

 ``Integrity``